Department of Modern and Classical Languages and Literature

 The department offers a major in Foreign Languages and Literature with concentrations in French, German, Russian, and Spanish.
 All majors complete a 15 credit common core program, nine credits in a study-abroad program relevant to their respective concentration and 24 credit hours in their area of concentration.

 Minors are also available in these languages.
-Additionally, the department also offers two interdisciplinary minors: We offer a minor in Classics in conjunction with the Department of Philosophy.
-We also offer a minor in Applied Linguistics.
+Additionally, the department also offers two interdisciplinary minors: one in in Applied Linguistics and one in Classics in conjunction with the Department of Philosophy.

 Although the Department of Modern and Classical Languages and Literature has no graduate degree program, graduate-level course work at the 500 level is offered in Spanish, French and German languages.
 Students may enroll in the Alternative Masters program in the College of Education and Professional Studies with a specialization in a Foreign Language.
 For information about this program, please contact the head of the appropriate language section in the Department of Foreign Languages.